 Imagine the life you could have

-Imagine how much you could accumulate and how much more relaxed you could be if you applied these principles to your life.
+Imagine how much you could accumulate and how much more relaxed you could be if you applied them to your life:

 For example, let’s look back at the guys from Copenhagen.
 Imagine if they lived in Malaysia.
 They might not need the Range Rover anymore and they might not care if they live in the “right neighbourhood.”
 They would just want a nice house that they could enjoy, rather than having to constantly show off.
-The biggest thing, though, is that they’d no longer have to pay 50% to 60% of their earnings in tax.
+The biggest thing though, is that they’d no longer have to pay 50%-60% of their earnings in tax.

 These principles in action

 You can learn more about how to cut your tax bill legally at NomadCapitalist.com.
-We can show you how so many people who are running location-independent businesses, online businesses, e-commerce, consulting etc. are creating massive wealth much faster than everybody else.
+This is the way that so many people who are running location independent businesses, online businesses, e-commerce, consulting etc. are creating massive wealth so much faster than everybody else.